Bogotá is the heart of modern Colombia and, with 8 million inhabitants, the largest and most populated city.

 El Museo del Oro (the Museum of Gold), located in central Bogota’, is one of the best museums in Colombia and perhaps in the whole world!

-This beautiful museum is divided into different floors and everything is so interesting that we recommend to start your day with this museum and dedicate at least 2-3 hours.
+This beautiful museum is divided into different floors, and everything is so interesting that we recommend starting your day with this museum and dedicate at least 2-3 hours.

 5. Free Walking Tour